Julia sets with Ahlfors-regular conformal dimension one: Obstructions of branched coverings

-\proofstep{Fatou and Julia marked points, hyperbolic-type branched coverings} Let $\TmapA$ be a branched covering.
+Let $\TmapA$ be a branched covering.
 A marked point $a\in A$ is a {\it Fatou point} if $f^k(a)$ is a periodic critical point for some $k\ge 0$.
 Otherwise $a$ is a {\it Julia point}.
 The branched covering $\TmapA$ is of {\it hyperbolic-type} if every marked point is a Fatou point.
 We remark that the hyperbolicity depends not only on the covering map but also on the set of marked points.

 Let $A\subset S^2$ be a finite set.
-For $a \in A$, a simple closed curve $\gamma$ is a {\it peripheral loop} of $a$ if $\gamma$ bounds a disk whose intersection with $A$ is $\{a\}$.
-A {\it multicurve} $\Gamma$ of $(S^2,A)$ is a collection of disjoint essential simple closed curves which are pairwise non-isotopic relative to $A$.
+For $a \in A$, a simple closed curve $\gamma$ is a {\it peripheral loop} of $a$ if $\gamma$ bounds a disk $D$ with $D \cap A=\{a\}$.
+In this case, we say that $\gamma$ is {\it peripheral to $a\in A$}.
+A simple closed curve $\gamma\subset S^2 \setminus A$ is {\it essential relative to A} if $\gamma$ is neither homotopically trivial relative to $A$ nor peripheral to any $a\in A$.
+A {\it multicurve} $\Gamma$ of $(S^2,A)$ is a collection of disjoint essential simple closed curves (or their homotopy classes, depending on the context) that are non-isotopic to each other relative to $A$.